-Join us on this, our fourth tour to the stunningly beautiful country of Georgia.
+Join us on this, our fifth tour to the stunningly beautiful country of Georgia.
 Journey north over the Jvari Pass for a breathtaking visit to the Greater Caucasus, where the birds complement the impossibly beautiful mountain landscape.
-Majestic Golden Eagles and magnificent Lammergeiers soar across the snow-covered peaks.
+Majestic Golden Eagles and magnificent Lammergeiers soar across snow-covered peaks.
 Wallcreepers busily build their nests amongst the rocks and crevices, whilst the calls of both Red-billed and Alpine Chough echo off the canyon walls.
-High mountain specialists include Caucasian Snowcock, Caucasian Black Grouse, Guldenstadt's Redstart, Caucasian Great Rosefinch and Mountain Chiffchaff.
+High mountain specialists and other prize species include Caucasian Snowcock, Caucasian Black Grouse, Guldenstadt's Redstart, Caucasian Great Rosefinch, Green Warbler and Mountain Chiffchaff.

 In contrast, the Kakheti region to the south-east of Tbilisi is a land of rolling steppe and dry savannah.
 The birds and landscapes here are similar to those found in Anatolia and specialist species include Rufous Bushchat, Pied Wheatear and Isabelline Wheatear.
 It is home to an abundance of Hoopoes, Bee-eaters, Red-backed and Lesser Grey Shrikes, Golden Orioles and Black-headed Buntings.

 We usually record over twenty species of raptor during this tour.
 Several pairs of Eastern Imperial Eagles breed in areas we will explore, along with Saker, Lesser Spotted Eagle, Long-legged Buzzard and Levant Sparrowhawk.